 In 2009, the Academy Award-winning actress moved from L.A. and settled into Greenwich Village, before buying an apartment in a Greek Revival townhouse in Chelsea.
 Though Stone now splits her time between New York and L.A., she’s famously fond of the Village’s lively streets and food scene.

-Daniel Craig, the latest and most intimidating version of James Bond, was born in Chester, England, but today he calls SoHo home (actually, he probably has several places to call home considering that he was paid about $52 million for his role in “Skyfall”).
+Daniel Craig, the latest and most intimidating version of James Bond, was born in Chester, England.
+Still, today he calls SoHo home (actually, he probably has several places to call home considering that he was paid about $52 million for his role in “Skyfall”).

-Those who live in SoHo might catch sight of him jogging, running errands, or going to one of the area’s finer restaurants.
-He also seems like the kind of guy who enjoys chowing down on a basic meal of hamburgers and fries, so residents should keep their eyes open even when they stop by the neighborhood diner.
+Those who live in SoHo might catch sight of him jogging, running errands, or going to one of the area’s more exceptional restaurants.
+He also seems like the kind of guy who enjoys chowing down on an essential meal of hamburgers and fries, so residents should keep their eyes open even when they stop by the neighborhood diner.

 Jon Bon Jovi

 Everyone knows that Jon Bon Jovi comes from New Jersey.
-If you’re a talented musician who has written some of rock’s most powerful ballads though, you need a place to stay when visiting New York City.
+If you’re a talented musician who has written some of rock’s most potent ballads, though, you need a place to stay when visiting New York City.

 Plus, Jon gets occasional acting gigs, so he needs a home base where he can easily talk to his manager and meet other actors.
 Subsequently, NYC is the perfect place to live for this down-to-earth guy.
 With some luck, you might catch Jon, his wife, and their four kids walking around the neighborhood like it’s not a big deal